ZephyrTransport/zephyr-website/awards.md

 title: Zephyr Awards
 ---

-The Zephyr Board will present two awards at the Zephyr Reception at the 2019 TRB Annual Meeting.
-Nominations are being taken now and will be considered by a three-person committee who will forward their recommendation to the Zephyr Board.
+The Zephyr Board presented two awards at the Zephyr Reception at the 2019 TRB Annual Meeting.

-**Submit your nominations now, thru December 30th**

 # [Outstanding Industry Contributor Award](/industry-contributor-award)
 This award shall be given to an individual who in embodying the Zephyr Principles, has selflessly contributed to the good of the industry through the body of their work.